-- Substantially divert or obstruct the natural flow of any river, stream or lake;
+- Divert or obstruct the natural flow of any river, stream, or lake

-- Substantially change or use any material from the bed, channel or bank of any river, stream, or lake; or
+- Change the bed, channel, or bank of any river, stream, or lake

-- Deposit debris, waste or other materials that could pass into any river, stream or lake.
+- Deposit or dispose of material into any river, stream, or lake